scylladb/scylla-cloud-getting-started/docs/source/build-with-python.md

 In the snippet above, we updated the data fully but as you can see in the `SELECT` query, I ran one more update but without the `artist` column.
 So, as said before: the only "not nullable" fields are the `Partition Keys` and `Clustering Keys`.

-### 3.5 Deleting Data
+### 3.5 Delete Data
 Let's understand what we can DELETE with this statement.
-There's the normal `DELETE` statement that focus on `ROWS` and other one that delete data only from `COLUMNS` and the syntax is very similar.
+There's the normal `DELETE` statement that focuses on `ROWS` and another one that deletes data only from `COLUMNS` and the syntax is very similar.

 ```sql
 // Deletes a single row